 If the company created a plant worth Rs 250,000, 10 years ago, it should remain the same book value today.
 The company's revenue is recorded after a reasonable certainty exists for the receipt, while costs, losses, and contingent liabilities are recorded as soon as they occur.
 It also includes convention of materiality example.

-Accounting Conventions are designed to address the problem of specific activities through guidelines, which are not adequately addressed by financial standards.
-These conventions help many companies while accurately reporting their financial data.
+Accounting Principles and Conventions are designed to address the problem of specific activities through guidelines, which are not adequately addressed by financial standards.
+These 4 accounting conventions help many companies while accurately reporting their financial data.
 At the same time, it ensures that the financial statements have all the necessary information for the benefit of investors.